 Often we can design these to be more inconspicuous and invisible to any onlookers.

-You will be recommended this option if your orthodontist feels that this may be the best solution for you.
+You will be recommended this option if your orthodontist feels that this may be the best solution for you or your child.

 Removable braces are often used for young children or adolescents.

 If left untreated, crooked teeth could lead to an improper bite, tooth wear, tooth injury and even tooth decay and gum disease.
 Crooked teeth can also lead to a decrease in one’s self-confidence.
-Treatment by our specialist orthodontists with a removable brace to correct the original problem is often less costly than the additional dental care required to treat more serious problems that can develop in later years.
-For example, we can used removable braces as expanders to widen the dental arches and create more space for future adult teeth, thus avoiding the need for extraction of permanent teeth.
+Treatment by our specialist orthodontists to correct the original problem is often less costly than the additional dental care required to treat more serious problems that can develop in later years.
+For example, we can use removable braces as expanders to widen the dental arches and create more space for future adult teeth, thus avoiding the need for the extraction of permanent teeth.

-Another type of removable braces are functional braces.
-Common problems addressed by functional braces are protruding upper or lower front teeth, lower teeth biting into the gum of the roof of the mouth, poor bite of the back teeth, or a non-idea facial appearance such as a receding lower jaw.
+Another type of removable braces is functional braces.
+Common problems addressed by functional braces are protruding upper or lower front teeth, lower teeth biting into the gum of the roof of the mouth, the poor bite of the back teeth, or a non-idea facial appearance such as a receding lower jaw.
 At Elite Orthodontics, we recognise that using functional appliances appropriately will also reduce the risk of trauma and damage to protruding upper front teeth.

 Book Appointment Patient Journey

 Next: Stainless Steel Fixed Braces